Surfers Against Sewage: Campaigns

 Today the organisation represents an ever-expanding supporter base and campaigns on a diverse range of issues.
 SAS campaigns for both the UK's coastal environment and the health of all surfers and other recreational waters users.
 Recently, SAS has expanded its remit into the protection of the wave resource and surfing spots through the Protect Our Waves (POW) campaign.
 Since 1990, SAS has secured a multitude of campaign successes on behalf of all water users.

-Plastic Free Coastlines
+Plastic free coastlines

 More recently, Surfers Against Sewage have turned their attention to battling the new sewage - plastic pollution.
 Through national initiatives such as the Big Spring Beach Clean and the Autumn Beach Clean Series they hope to empower communities to protect their coastlines.
 Further up in the chain of events, SAS are using their Waves All-Party Parliamentary Group (APPG) to encourage politicians to explore and introduce policies to prevent plastic emissions from entering the environment.